-When this feature is selected and the remote start is activated, the heated steering wheel and driver heated seat features will automatically turn on in cold weather.
-In warm weather, the driver vented seat feature will automatically turn on when the remote start is activated.
+When this feature is selected and the remote start is activated, the heated steering wheel and driver heated seat features will automatically turn on when temperatures are below 40° F (4.4° C).
+When temperatures are above 80° F (26.7° C) the driver vented seat will turn on.
 These features will stay on through the duration of remote start or until the key is turned to RUN.
-To make your selection, press and release the SELECT button until a check-mark appears next to the feature showing the system has been activated or the check-mark is removed, showing the system has been deactivated.
+To make your selection, press and release the SELECT button until a check-mark appears next to the feature showing the system has been activated or the check-mark is removed showing the system has been deactivated.

-Horn with Remote Lock
+Horn With Remote Lock